lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
 This is needed because the padding bits of the last fragment are included in the MIC computation.

+A Profile MAY define a delay to be added between each SCHC message transmission to respect local regulations or other constraints imposed by the applications.

 * Note on soliciting downlink transmissions: In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.